Heart of the Steal by Avon Gale & Roan Parrish

-The first intimate scene between these two was a little off for me.
-It’s clearly a case of insta-lust, which is fine with me; I don’t mind characters that jump into things with little knowledge of each other.
+The intimate scenes between these two were a little off for me, especially the first one.
+It’s clearly a case of insta-lust, which is fine with me, I don’t mind characters that jump into things with little knowledge of each other.
 However, the moments leading from talking to sex were just very abrupt and something was missing.
 I have a hard time describing it but it was most evident during their first time together, but also still lingering in a few of the intimate scenes that follow.
 There was also a lot of anger in the early sex scenes because William is frustrated by his attraction to a thief.
 This may have been affecting how I perceived the beginning parts of the book.

 3 out of 5 stars

 Tags: Forbidden Love | Millionaire | Special Agent | Thief

 Responsible, disciplined William Fox channeled his love for art and his faith in the rules into being an FBI Art Crimes agent.
 Right and wrong, justice and injustice—the differences are clear, and Will has spent his career drawing a line between them.
 Maybe his convictions have cost him relationships, but he’s not willing to compromise what he knows is right.
 Until the night he meets Amory Vaughn.